Gold-piggy-bank

 My SEO website copywriting service is intended to help your website rank higher on Google.

-It starts from £350 per page.
+It starts from £400 per landing page.

 I also offer:

-• Website copy editing, from £225 per page
+- SEO copy editing, from £275 per page

-• SEO keyword research, from £75 per page
+- SEO keyword research, from £75 per page.

 If you have questions about SEO copywriting, you should find the answers in my SEO copywriting FAQs.